 - Chimney leaning or pulling away from the house

-Regardless of the pier choice, they serve the same purpose: to support the weight of your home and prevent future settlement.
+Regardless of whether you choose push or helical piers for your Omaha home, they serve the same purpose: to support the weight of your home and prevent future settlement.

 Bowing Basement Walls